ibm-cloud-architecture/ibm-cloud-stencils/visio/visio.md

-# IBM Cloud Visio Stencils
+# IBM Cloud Stencils for Microsoft Visio 2013

-Welcome to the IBM Cloud Visio Stencils for creating IBM Cloud diagrams with Visio 2013.
+Welcome to the IBM Cloud Stencils for creating IBM Cloud diagrams with Microsoft Visio 2013.

 ## Components